Description

 Which means for our asset as example:

-• Looking at the ratio of return and volatility (Sharpe) of 0.78 in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively higher, thus better in comparison to the benchmark SPY (0.63)
+• Looking at the ratio of annual return and downside deviation of 1.01 in the last 5 years of Universal Investment Strategy 3x Leverage, we see it is relatively greater, thus better in comparison to the benchmark SPY (0.84)

-• During the last 3 years, the excess return divided by the downside deviation is 0.54, which is smaller, thus worse than the value of 0.61 from the benchmark.
+• Compared with SPY (0.62) in the period of the last 3 years, the excess return divided by the downside deviation of 0.46 is smaller, thus worse.

 Ulcer: